roman-milk/roman-milk.github.io/surrounded.md

  The whole night was a blur of tangled limbs, oil, and satin sheets.
 I had endurance I didn't know I had.
 We just kept going and going.
 We both came repeatedly.
 I came in her pussy, in her ass, in her mouth, on her tits.
 It was easily the best sex either of us had ever had.
 We finally both fell asleep, but it was more that we just passed out.
 That night I slept like a rock.
 When I finally woke up in the morning, she was sucking my cock.
 She kept sucking until I came in her mouth again.

  Amanda called again, while we were in the shower.
 I was fucking Katie from behind at the time.
 Katie had a phone next to the shower so she grabbed it and started gabbing with her sister as I fucked her while squeezing her tits.
-Report_Story #4